Quantum statistics and self-interference in extended colliders

 Next, to obtain $P(11)_{\text{F}}$, we consider the leading quantum interference correction to the above result.
 In the leading approximation, we restrict ourselves to consider interference only between trajectories whose winding number differ at most by 1.
 Such partial interference is relevant for the case where the spatial width $\ell$ of the wave packets is smaller than the size $L$ of the QAD, Fig.~\ref{fig:extended_collider}a.
 The ratio $\frac{\ell}{L}$ determines the degree of interference in the system.
-The limit $\frac{\ell}{L} \to 0$ produces the results for the classical particles (separate, non-overlapping wave packets do not interfere)~\cite{Note3}.
+The limit $\frac{\ell}{L} \to 0$ produces the results for the classical particles (separate, non-overlapping wave packets do not interfere)~\footnote{By 'classical', we mean in this paper the complete lack of interference, still allowing for tunneling processes.}.
 In the opposite limit $\frac{\ell}{L}\gg1$, all trajectories interfere with each other.

-For quantum particles, the correction due to self-interference of the single particle trajectories, Fig.~\ref{fig:extended_collider}b, modifies the single-particle tunneling probability to $\mathcal{P}{(1\rightarrow 2)}_\text{F} = \frac{t^{2}}{2} (1 + 2 c_1 \cos 2\alpha)$, where $c_{1}\ll 1$ is a positive interference suppression factor ($c_1 = 0$ in the fully classical case) and $2 \alpha = k L - 2 \theta$ is the accumulated orbital phase~\cite{Note2}.
+For quantum particles, the correction due to self-interference of the single particle trajectories, Fig.~\ref{fig:extended_collider}b, modifies the single-particle tunneling probability to $\mathcal{P}{(1\rightarrow 2)}_\text{F} = \frac{t^{2}}{2} (1 + 2 c_1 \cos 2\alpha)$, where $c_{1}\ll 1$ is a positive interference suppression factor ($c_1 = 0$ in the fully classical case) and $2 \alpha = k L - 2 \theta$ is the accumulated orbital phase.
 With the above result, we find $P(11)_{\text{F}} \approx \mathcal{P}{(1\rightarrow 1)_{\text{F}}^2} = 1-t^{2}(1+2c_{1} \cos 2\alpha)$, showing apparent bunching of fermions, $\mathcal{Q}_{\text{Cl;F}}=P(11)_{\text{F}}-P(11)_{\text{Cl}}=-2t^{2}c_{1}\cos 2\alpha \leq 0$ whenever $\cos 2\alpha\geq 0$.
 The bunching is largest near resonant tunneling~\cite{gordanQM}, where the interference enhancement is maximized, $2 \alpha/\pi = 0 \mod 2$.
 We note that this $t^2$-correction to $P(11)_{\text{F}}$ is independent of statistics and thus the same result also holds for bosonic wave packets.
 The difference between bosons and fermions shows up in the interference phase between exchange ($1\to 2$) and direct ($1 \to 1$) trajectories of the particles in order $t^{4}$ of the tunneling amplitude~\cite{Note2}.